Freddie Prinze Jr.: Work with WWE (2008–2009, 2010–2012)

-Podcast (2021–Present)
+Podcast (since 2021)

-In November 2021, Prinze started his own podcast Wrestling With Freddie.
+In November 2021, Prinze started his own podcast Wrestling With Freddie with cohost Jeff Dye.

+Premier Streaming Network

+In April 2023, Freddie Prinze Jr. joined the ownership team of Premier Streaming Network, a streaming platform focused on wrestling, sports, and entertainment content.

+MyFandom Sports App

+In June 2024, Freddie Prinze Jr. was announced as part of the ownership team behind MyFandom, an iOS app co-founded by brothers Fred and Josh Shernoff.
+MyFandom allows sports fans to contribute personal media to a collective archive of sporting events, creating a user-generated historical record while enabling individuals to curate their own attendance history.

 Personal life

+Prinze dated actress Kimberly McCullough from 1996 until 1999.

-Prinze married actress Sarah Michelle Gellar on September 1, 2002, in Puerto Vallarta, Jalisco, Mexico.
+He married actress Sarah Michelle Gellar on September 1, 2002, in Puerto Vallarta, Jalisco, Mexico.
 The couple met several years before, while filming I Know What You Did Last Summer (1997), started dating in 2000 and were engaged in April 2001.
-They also co-starred in Scooby-Doo (2002), Scooby-Doo 2: Monsters Unleashed (2004), Happily N'Ever After (2006), and Star Wars Rebels (2014–2018).
-Gellar also made a non-speaking cameo in Prinze's film She's All That.
-They have two children together: a daughter born September 2009, and a son born September 2012, and live in Los Angeles.
+They co-starred in Scooby-Doo (2002), Scooby-Doo 2: Monsters Unleashed (2004), Happily N'Ever After (2006), and Star Wars Rebels (2014–2018).
+Gellar made a non-speaking cameo in Prinze's film She's All That (1999).
+They have two children together: a daughter born September 19, 2009, and a son born September 21, 2012, and live in Los Angeles.

-Prinze is an avid practitioner of Brazilian Jiu-Jitsu and has reached the rank of purple belt in the sport, having been promoted under Jean Jacques Machado.
+Prinze is an avid practitioner of Brazilian jiu-jitsu and has reached the rank of purple belt in the sport, having been promoted under Jean Jacques Machado.